DevBehindYou/DevBehindYou/README.md

 - 👋 Hi, I’m @DevBehindYou

 - Welcome to my GitHub profile!
-I'm a passionate developer with interests in Android & iOS app development and AI.
+I'm a dedicated Android & iOS app developer with expertise in Flutter and a growing interest in data analysis.

 ## 🌱 I’m currently learning
 - Building beautiful and responsive apps with Flutter